Rap Lyrics and Criminal Trials

 More states need to pass legislation to protect artistic expression.
 Until then, defense attorneys need to ensure that they are litigating this issue whenever it arises.

-If this issue is present in your case, reach out to the Juba Law Office for a consultation with one of our experienced attorneys.
+Is this issue is present in your case?
+Reach out to the Juba Law Office for a consultation with one of our experienced attorneys.

 SOURCES: